-Loading a horse trailer can be one of the most dangerous parts of owning a horse.
+Loading a horse trailer for a trail ride can be one of the most dangerous parts of owning a horse.

-It is an experience that is often scary, confusing, and disorienting, and that could be said for both the horse and the owner.
+It is an experience that is often scary, confusing, and disorienting, and that could be said for both horses and horse owners.
 Injuries to both horses and handlers are possible if the process is mishandled.
-Additionally, a horse that is incorrectly loaded can cause dangerous driving conditions in transit.
+When a horse loads incorrectly, it can cause dangerous driving conditions during trail ride.
 (This is one of the reasons you need insurance for horse trailers.)

-The problem is not that horses are stupid or panicky, it is that everything in their biological programming is telling them that a dark, confined space is a bad place that they should avoid.
-That biological programming is the reason that even the most experienced horses and handlers can struggle with the loading process from time to time.
+The problem is not that horses are stupid or panicky, it is that they’re prey animals which means everything in their biological programming is telling them that a dark, confined space is a bad place that they should avoid.
+That biological programming in prey animals such as horses is the reason that even the most experienced horses and handlers can struggle with the loading process from time to time.

-Owners should expect some difficulty and lower their expectations.
+Horse owners should expect some difficulty and lower their expectations.
 While loading and unloading do get easier over time, it’s never a perfect process and you should expect some hiccups from time to time.
 Patience is key.
 Having said all that, just being patient isn’t always the right answer.
-The right tips can go a long way toward making the process easier, faster, and safer.
+The right tips can go a long way toward ensuring your horse loads easier, faster, and safer.

 Here are six tips that we have found most to be most effective for loading your horse trailer: